• Home

 Follow the steps below but don’t brush them with the egg.
 At this stage, place them on a baking tray and put them in the freezer.

 Then when you want to cook them, take them straight from the freezer onto a tray.
-Then brush them with egg as per the original recipe.
-Then when it comes to cooking, bake them for 30 minutes.
+Brush them with egg as per the original recipe.
+When it comes to cooking, bake them for 30 minutes.

 Make these sausage rolls gluten free